Overview: Why Do Head and Neck Hurt Together?

 Episodic tension-type headache is the most prevalent type, affecting up to 80% of people at some point in life.
 The pain is bilateral, pressing or tightening ("helmet-like"), of mild to moderate intensity, without worsening with routine physical activity.
 It does not present intense nausea or marked photophobia/phonophobia — which clinically distinguishes it from migraine.

-The current mechanism points to central and peripheral sensitization with dysfunction of the descending pain modulatory system.
-Cervicothoracic and pericranial muscle hypertonia, formerly considered the cause, is now seen as part of a feedback cycle: muscle tension → peripheral sensitization → central facilitation → more muscle tension.
+Current understanding points to central and peripheral sensitization with dysfunction of the descending pain modulatory system.
+Cervicothoracic and pericranial muscle hypertonia, once thought to be the cause, is now seen as part of a feedback cycle: muscle tension → peripheral sensitization → central facilitation → more muscle tension.

 Red Flags: When Headache Is an Emergency